apache/maven-site/content/markdown/faq-unoffical.md

 ### How do I set the base directory for creating the packages created by assembly?

-The assembly plugin, by default, saves the packages to your project.build.directory folder from your pom or
+The assembly plugin, by default, saves the packages to your project.build.directory directory from your pom or
 ```
 <project>
 ...